seeu-inspace/easyg/README.md

 - Custom queries
   - `MATCH (m:Computer) RETURN m`  to display all computers
   - `MATCH p = (c:Computer)-[:HasSession]->(m:User) RETURN p` to display all active sessions
+- Try every query
+  - See the groups of the user pwned, query 'Shortest Path to High Value targets'
+  - Active Directory security groups: https://learn.microsoft.com/en-us/windows-server/identity/ad-ds/manage/understand-security-groups#bkmk-accountoperators
+  - Search for the users / machines owned and mark them as it.
+Then use the query 'Reachable High Value Targets'

 #### <ins>Mimikatz</ins>